Krystal Clear: Krystal Square Off Hamburger Eating Contest

 - I need a second camera.
 I like to shoot with my telephoto for competitive eating events, no matter how close to the action I am.
 I like getting in there as close as I possibly can.
 Getting the food particles, focusing on the mouth and hands.
 But I also have to make sacrifices and really with the telephoto from that close I only get isolated shots of the eaters.
 Which I like.
 But it would be nice to get more than one person in a shot now and again.

 The contest began with a bang.
-This year not only were there regular Krystals but each competitor could eat five Big Angus Burgers as well.
+This year not only were there regular Krystals sliders but each competitor could eat five Krystal Big Angus Burgers as well.
 So hamburgers flew from boxes and bigger hamburgers were unwrapped from paper and meat was shoved into mouths.

 But the burgers weren’t dunked into water.
-In years past they could take the buns and dip them in water to soften them up and make them easier to go down.
+In years past the competitive eaters could take the buns apart and dip them in water to soften them up and make them easier to go down.
 This year, as a new rule, they couldn’t dunk.
 It was cool in that they had to modify their strategies and that it was a different way of eating and that some might see the contest as more legit that way.
 And I appreciate it and will root for it in any way possible.
 But honestly I love the dunking because I love photographing the food particles flying through the air and water spilling everywhere and Pat’s wonderful bright red hands.
 Sure there were some water spillage and some falling crumbs, but it wasn’t the same disgustingly awesome captures.
 (But don’t get me wrong, it was still mighty awesome.)

 Soon into it the numbers were flying up.
 Would Pat overtake?
 Would Joey reign?
 Would Kobayashi come back?